 Employers may need to utilize a mix of print and digital media, learning sessions and face-to-face communications.

-4. Focus on families
+4. Focus on family health

 A lack of education around benefits also can be detrimental for those who are in the process of starting a family, including expectant mothers and those looking to fertility treatment, adoption or surrogacy.
 Women with lower health insurance literacy are less likely to have preconception counseling, and on average they start prenatal care 4.5 weeks later.